 - 3.6.1 Sanitation and hygiene will be maintained at a minimum, at a level equivalent to the level of FDC facilities.
 All floors, including concrete shall be waxed and buffed.
 All areas of the Facility shall be maintained free of cobwebs or dust build-up, including ceiling and wall grills.
 Any dirt and/or dust-build up will not be permitted.
 The yards will be free of all trash.
-All kitchen equipment and utensils shall be free of grease build-up. - 3.6.2 CONTRACTOR will inspect all areas of the Facility daily for cleanliness and shall provide documentation of such inspections to the On-Site Contract Monitor. - 3.6.3 Lighting, and Heating, Ventilation and Air Conditioning (HVAC)equipment shall function at all times. - 3.6.4 No fire, safety, or health hazards shall exist. - 3.6.5 All plumbing equipment, including toilets, sinks, and showers shall be clean and shall function properly at all times. - 3.6.6 All hazardous chemicals shall be inventoried, stored and maintained in accordance with OSHA's policy and procedures, and FDC policy and procedure.
-Inventories and inspection documentation shall be made available to the On-Site Contract Monitor as requested. - 3.6.7 Food service areas shall be clean and in compliance with applicable State health regulations, and FDC policy and procedure.

-- 3.6.8 Copies of all inspection reports, including internal and reports from governing agencies, will be submitted to the On-Site Contract Monitor.
+All kitchen equipment and utensils shall be free of grease build-up. - 3.6.2 CONTRACTOR will inspect all areas of the Facility daily for cleanliness and shall provide documentation of such inspections to the On-Site Contract Monitor. - 3.6.3 Lighting, ventilation, and heating equipment shall be functioning at all times. - 3.6.4 No fire, safety, or health hazards shall exist. - 3.6.5 All plumbing equipment, including toilets, sinks, and showers shall be operating properly at all times. - 3.6.6 All hazardous chemicals shall be inventoried, stored and maintained in accordance with OSHA's policy and procedures, and FDC policy and procedure.
+Inventories and inspection documentation shall be made available to the On-Site Contract Monitor as requested. - 3.6.7 Food service areas shall be clean and in compliance with applicable State health regulations, and FDC policy and procedure. - 3.6.8 Copies of all inspection reports, including internal and reports from governing agencies, will be submitted to the On-Site Contract Monitor.
 Any subsequent corrective action plans, or any statement regardless of the title or form that states the CONTRACTOR is not compliant with any law, policy or procedure, from these inspections, and a timeline for correction for non-compliance issues (whether found by internal or external agents), will be submitted to the external auditing agency pursuant to their timeline and to the On-Site Contract Monitor.
-If no timeline is established, the report will be submitted within twenty (20) days. - 3.6.9 Mechanical, electrical, communications and boiler equipment rooms shall be kept clean and free of dust, debris, and cobwebs.
-Such rooms shall not be utilized for storage of chemical or combustible materials (with the exception of stored air filters in HVAC mechanical rooms).
-Materials deemed appropriate for storage in these rooms shall be kept at least three (3) feet away from equipment doors or access panels, and this clearance shall be maintained from floor to ceiling. - 3.6.10Lift station and sewage grinder pump shall be inspected daily and shall be kept free of bulk items (e.g., sanitary items, t-shirts, etc.).
-Bulk, non-biological waste items shall be removed and properly disposed daily.
+If no timeline is established, the report will be submitted within twenty (20) days.